The complex and rapidly changing impact of new technologies on human moral and intellectual capabilities and virtues of character.

 Key Publications (monographs):

 The AI Mirror: How to Reclaim our Humanity in an Age of Machine Thinking.
-(Oxford University Press, upcoming) 🔗
+(Oxford University Press, 2024) 🔗

 Technology and the Virtues: A Philosophical Guide to a Future Worth Wanting (Oxford University Press, 2016)